ilyavf/tx-builder/notes-on-monadic-composition.md

 )
 ```

-Of course we can be fancy: group a function and its param together, and generalize our `composeState` to work with an array
+Lets now improve the API and group a function and its parameter together.
+And also generalize our `composeState` to
-of arguments:
+work with an array of arguments:

 ```js
 const composeState = (parameterizedFns, state) => {